Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Introduction

-Building on this, we develop new procedures for measuring distances between time series based on structural breaks, simultaneously ameliorating these downsides and proving theorem \ref{main thm} in the process.
+In this paper, we develop new procedures for measuring discrepancy between time series based on structural breaks, simultaneously ameliorating these downsides and proving Theorem \ref{thm:main_theorem} in the process.
 We associate to a time series a piecewise constant function that contains the data of the change points as well as the mean, variance, or other desired property, and embed these piecewise constant functions within $L^p([0,H])$.
 This procedure is highly flexible, building upon any available change point algorithm and recording any desired statistical property.